slevon/volunteer_planner/README.md

 ## The Project

-We use less for precompiling css.
-The less file you will find in `scheduler/static/bootstrap/less/project.less` To make this work you can just initialize the folder with "npm install -g" and then let grunt watch for changes.
+We use sass for styling.
+Please make sure there is sass in system path.
+To install please look here http://sass-lang.com/install